Nebraska Democratic Party: Current elected officials

-As of June 2019, the Nebraska Democratic Party holds none of the state's six statewide offices, none of the state's U.S. House seats, and neither of the state's U.S. Senate seats.
+As of July 2025, the Nebraska Democratic Party holds none of the state's six statewide offices, none of the state's U.S. House seats, and neither of the state's U.S. Senate seats.

-The Nebraska Democratic Party also does not control the Omaha mayor's office.
-Republican Jean Stothert defeated former state senator Heath Mello on May 9, 2017 when she was re-elected as Omaha mayor.
-Leirion Gaylor Baird, a Democrat, won the mayoral race in Lincoln on May 7, 2019 to replace term-limited Democrat Chris Beutler.
+Since the 2025 election, the Nebraska Democratic Party controls the Omaha mayor's office for the first time since 2009.
+Democrat John Ewing Jr. defeated three-term incumbent Republican Jean Stothert and was sworn in on 9 June.
+In Lincoln, Democrat Leirion Gaylor Baird won the 2019 election to replace term-limited Democrat Chris Beutler, and she was re-elected in 2023.
 Democrats hold majorities on both the Omaha and Lincoln city councils.

 State legislature

 State senators are elected to serve a four-year term.
 Due to term limits, the senators can serve two consecutive terms, but they are not legally prevented from running in future elections for the same District.
-While Ernie Chambers frequently caucused with the Democrats, he is a registered nonpartisan and is not a member of the Democratic Party.
+While Megan Hunt and former state senator Ernie Chambers frequently caucused with the Democrats, they are registered nonpartisans and are not members of the Democratic Party.

 The current Democratic members of the Nebraska state legislature are: